Reviewed by Mary McLaughlin, Special Education Teacher; M.S. SpEd<!- mfunc feat_school ->

 Tuition: $10,417 (in-state) or $27,712 (out-of-state)

-Headquartered in Davenport, Iowa, Kaplan University is an independent, for-profit distance learning institution enlightening over 43,000 students from 14 campuses and online.
-The USNWR distinguished Kaplan for hosting America’s 137th best online bachelor’s degrees.
+Headquartered in Davenport, Iowa, Purdue University Global is an independent, for-profit distance learning institution enlightening over 43,000 students from 14 campuses and online.
+The USNWR distinguished Purdue University Global for hosting America’s 137th best online bachelor’s degrees.
 Online students can select from over 110 fully online programs.
-Following ADA regulations, Kaplan has a Center for Disability Services (CDS) to protect learners’ unique needs.
+Following ADA regulations, Purdue University Global has a Center for Disability Services (CDS) to protect learners’ unique needs.
 Trained tutors are on-hand daily for live academic assistance sessions.
 Available online degrees include the B.S. in Human Services, B.S. in Legal Studies, M.S. in Finance, and Master of Health Informatics.